Georgia officer charged with hitting homeless woman

 DECATUR, Ga.
-(AP) - A prosecutor has announced felony charges against an Atlanta-area police officer who was captured on video hitting a homeless woman inside a convenience store.
+(AP) - An Atlanta-area police officer who was captured on video repeatedly hitting a homeless woman inside a convenience store was indicted Thursday on felony charges, a prosecutor said.

-DeKalb County District Attorney Sherry Boston announced a grand jury on Thursday indicted Officer Phillip Larscheid on charges of aggravated assault and violation of his oath of office.
+A grand jury indicted DeKalb County police Officer Phillip Larscheid, 29, on charges of aggravated assault and violation of his oath of office, county District Attorney Sherry Boston said.

-Larscheid arrested Katie McCrary on June 4, 2017, after responding to a call of someone begging customers for money at the store in Decatur.
-Boston said the officer was initially cleared in a use-of-force investigation.
+Reached by email, Larscheid’s attorney Lance LoRusso said his client is “considering his options.”

-About a month later, Boston said, DeKalb County police reopened an investigation after a bystander’s video surfaced online and showed Larscheid repeatedly striking McCrary during the arrest.
+“We’ll take appropriate action in the next days and weeks,” LoRusso said.
+“Obviously, it’s devastating.”

 Copyright © 2019 The Washington Times, LLC.